 This is a useful rule because it provides a simple test of a particular election result to violations of anonymity: running simulations with random swaps of ballots to see the extent of the effect on the election.

-This is a rule arguing that any requirements for success other than 50% + 1 are unfair to individual voters because it means that one choice rather than another is counted differently.
+Majority rule says that any requirements for success other than 50% + 1 are unfair to individual voters because it means that one choice rather than another is counted differently.

 Any supermajority requirement can be understood as changing the weighting of individual votes depending on who is doing better.
 A 2/3 requirement means that two-thirds minus one votes are collectively counted as less than one-third plus one.

 Supermajority requirements are stacking the deck, and while there may be principled reasons to allow this (just as there may be principled reasons to exclude some people from the franchise), doing so distorts the equality of voters taking part.

 Proportional representation can be understood as a stricter restating of equal shares.
 This time voters should expect an equal share of a representative they support as opposed to a representative in general.
 Again, this is taking something generally described as a group right (parties should be entitled seats in relation to the votes they received) and reframing it as an individual right: you should have the representation that you want.